AliUsmani123/fast_count_rails/README.md

 # fast_count_rails
 Rails app with live reload.
-The simplest approach to boost your productivity.
+The simplest approach to boosting your productivity.